 When stucco is improperly installed, however, it can lead to very serious—and expensive—problems for home or commercial property owners.
 Tampa and Florida have requirements relating to stucco installation outlined in their respective building codes, and a negligent party may be liable for the costs of all repairs when stucco beings cracking, having moisture issues, or results in other damage.

 If your home or commercial property is being affected by improperly installed stucco, it is in your best interest to retain legal counsel as soon as possible.
-Germain Law Group assists clients throughout Pinellas County, Brevard County, Hillsborough County, Manatee County, and Pasco County.
+Germain Law Group, P.A. assists clients throughout Pinellas County, Brevard County, Hillsborough County, Manatee County, and Pasco County.

 Michael B. Germain is an experienced insurance lawyer in Tampa who has received Martindale-Hubbell’s AV Preeminent Rating, the highest possible rating in both legal ability and ethical standard.
 He can review your case and answer all of your legal questions when you call (813) 835-8888 to schedule a free initial consultation.